-9. Proof of income, for which you can use your adjusted gross income (AGI) from your last return.
-However, if that AGI does not reflect your current income, you can opt to provide alternative income documentation, such as a pay stub, certified letter/statement from your employer or proof of self-employment income.
+- Proof of income, for which you can use your adjusted gross income (AGI) from your last return.
+However, if that AGI does not reflect your current income, you can opt to provide alternative income documentation, such as a pay stub, a certified letter or statement from your employer or proof of self-employment income.

-Now that you have all your documentation in order, it’s time to actually submit your income-driven repayment plan request form.
-Note that consideration for the income-driven repayment plans requires only one application to be submitted per borrower.
+Once you have all your documentation in order, you can submit your income-driven repayment plan request form.

 Over the course of a year, things could change that affect your income-driven repayment plan, such as your AGI and/or the size of your family.
 Both these factors help determine your monthly payment and, therefore, must be reassessed every year.